 Alex Koepsel, one of our product marketing engineers, sat down recently to address some of the pressing questions facing the connected lighting market, including some of the design challenges facing developers.

 Even as the idea and applications for the Internet of Things have become familiar and accepted by the market, its industrial uses as a first developed component have been widespread in China for years.
 Learn more from IoT Hero Mr. Wang Donglin.

 Learn how to develop EFM32 projects with less painful mistakes.
 This series is your guide and distills years of wisdom for working with embedded projects.
 In part 1, the benefits of revision control systems are explained.

 We spent last week at the Consumer Electronics Show, and what a week it was.
 2016 was clearly dominated by voice control.
-Here are or thoughts on that and some of our other observations from Skip Ashton, Silicon Labs' VP of software engineering.
+Here are or some thoughts on that and other observations from Skip Ashton, Silicon Labs' VP of software engineering.

 As you know, the number of devices for the connected home is growing faster than you can say “Alexa.”
 And as this world expands, it’s important to understand the way in which all of these devices communicate with each other.

 One of the ways we differentiate ourselves is through our superior customer support, and we take pride in getting the right answers to our customers quickly.
 Get to know one of our most valuable resources.